UwUDev/slurpslurp/README.md

 # SlurpSlurp

 SlurpSlurp is a discord data harvester.
-It uses discord tokens to suck up all data passing through discord accounts (messages, users, files, images, embeds, ...).
+It uses discord tokens to suck up all data passing through discord accounts (messages, users, files, images, embeds, guilds, channels, roles...).

 This project lets you “back-up” your account from the moment you start, or collect massive amounts of data.
 You can then make extremely fast and accurate local searches everywhere at once.

-Other tools are available in the [tools](./tools) folder, such as a live image viewer and a data preparer for fine-tuning LLMs.
+Other tools are available in the [tools](./tools) folder, such as a live image viewer, invites extractor and a data preparer for fine-tuning LLMs.

 - [SlurpSlurp](#slurpslurp)
 - [Running](#running)